 You’ll need to hike here, about 2 miles.
 The trail starts by a gas station, then makes its way on a steep trail through the jungle.
 This blogger has excellent instructions and pictures to help you find it.

 Snorkel Tortuga Island

 Just across the bay is Isla Tortuga, only accessible by boat (so going with a tour is your best bet).
 It’s a premier spot for snorkeling — keep an eye out for dolphins and sea turtles when you’re under the waves.
 Snorkel, hike around the island, have lunch, and relax before heading back to Jaco!

 A Few Spots For Food

 Like any huge spot for tourists, you’ll find a string of restaurants around the beach with menus that have a huge range in price.
-We’ve pulled out some top picks our ILP volunteers love to give you a good taste of the local food in this country and a couple of spots that are good if you want a taste of home (but just know there are dozens of other eateries to choose from!).
+We’ve pulled out some top picks our ILP volunteers have loved to give you a good taste of the local food in this country and a couple of spots that are good if you want a taste of home (but just know there are dozens of other eateries to choose from!).

 I don't think you need much more convincing to go to a bakery filled with amazing goodies like churros, do you?
 One volunteer said this about Panchis Pan: "You must go to Pachis Pan bakery and get the churros.
 If you don’t, you’re crazy.
 Everything there is cheap and delicious."
 Pretty much seals the deal, doesn't it?

 - Find it: J97F+93X, Puntarenas Province, Jaco, Costa Rica

 Hours: 6:00 AM to 9:00 PM (10:00 PM on Mondays)